Avanade/Beef/README.md

 ### Coding guidelines

-The most general guideline is that we use all the VS default settings in terms of code formatting; if it doubt, follow the coding convention of the existing code base.
+The most general guideline is that we use all the VS default settings in terms of code formatting; if in doubt, follow the coding convention of the existing code base.
 1. Use four spaces of indentation (no tabs).
 2. Use `_camelCase` for private fields.
 3. Avoid `this.` unless absolutely necessary.